MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-support-issues.md

 ### BitLocker
 **Issue**: Is enabling BitLocker on DPM Storage Pool supported?

-**Workaround**: Do not enable BitLocker before adding the disk to the storage pool.
+**Workaround**: Don't enable BitLocker before adding the disk to the storage pool.
 You can enable the BitLocker once you add the disk to the storage pool.

 ## <a name="BKMK_Dedup"></a>Deduplication issues